eliotsykes/real-world-rails/README.md

 ```

 #### Writing an Inspector?
 Some docs to help understand AST, Parser&hellip;

+The [inspectors](lib/real_world_rails/inspectors) are responsible for the analysis of the Rails apps.

 Review the existing [inspectors](lib/real_world_rails/inspectors) if you're looking for some info on how to write a new one, and see these API docs: